 3. Remove your Google Account

-As we already said, once you set up your Android with a certain Google Account, it will automatically sign you in all Google apps.
+As we already said, once you set up your Android with a certain Google Account, it will automatically sign you into all Google apps.
 No need to sign in to Gmail or Chrome.
 However, things can go awry from time to time.
 So, in our next step, you’ll need to remove your Google Account and add it again.

 If you are not sure how to do that, follow the instructions below: